D-def-sega/hangman/README.md

 # hangman
-A simple game of hangman where the player had to guess the words one by one given limited lives.
+A text-based implementation of the classic Hangman game.
+The user guesses letters to reveal a hidden word within a limited number of attempts.